Longview, Washington: Transportation

 Longview is on the I-5 Corridor and is served by State Route 4 and State Route 432, which connect it to nearby Kelso and Wahkiakum County.
 State Route 433 connects Longview to Rainier, OR over the Lewis and Clark Bridge.

 The city is also served by RiverCities Transit, a local bus system that travels between Kelso and Longview.

-Tourism

-Longview is right down the highway from Castle Rock, which is a gateway to the Mount St. Helens National Volcanic Monument, and tourism is playing an increasingly important role in the area's economy.

-Every Independence Day, Longview hosts the Go Fourth Fest at Lake Sacajawea.
-Over 30,000 people flock to the lake for vendor booths, live concerts, exhibits, the annual parade starting downtown and ending at the park, and the fireworks display on the night of the fourth.
+The nearest train and intercity bus station is the Kelso Multimodal Transportation Center, which is served by Amtrak's Cascades and Coast Starlight passenger trains.